 - Mercedes-Benz (Mitsubishi Sony)

 “Big body Merc, LED lights and it’s all overprice“

 - Lincoln Town Car (Swim Good, Nostalgia, Ultra)

 - Mustang (American Wedding, Nostalgia, Ultra)

 We only scratched the surface of Frank Ocean car collection and how he uses them in his songs.
 His garage is constantly evolving along with his music and it will be interesting to see what comes next for him regarding his rides.
 Also, this is not an exhaustive list of all the cars he mentions in his songs and the stories and meanings go deeper, as mentioned before a lot of the cars he mentioned are tied to a precise time in Frank’s life.
 For example in Ivy which is a later song of Frank he mentions he had a BMW X6, which gives a better understanding of the timeline Frank is telling us about which would be around 2010.

 Other examples of deeper connection to car culture include the fact that the blond logo is actually a modified Nascar logo.

 And to shoot the Blonde album cover photo where he wears a helmet and a hoodie with the blonde logo he went to Fuji Speedway which is a racing track in Japan.

 Fun fact: there’s also a radio station in Grand Theft Auto V called blonded Los Santos 97.8 FM featuring Frank Ocean’s own songs as well as songs like Chief Keef – Winnin ft.
-King Louie, Lil Uzi Vert – For Real, JME – Man Dont Care ft.
-Giggs and many others totalling over an hours worth of content curated by Frank.
+King Louie, Lil Uzi Vert – For Real, JME – Man Don’t Care ft.
+Giggs and many others totaling over an hour’s worth of content curated by Frank.

 I also played around a bit for fun and created alternative covers for Blonde and Nostalgia, Ultra.
 I used a white Ferrari Testarossa and a McLaren F1.